 The images produced by

-ps-image are of a size determined by the value of
+filled-triangle are of a size determined by the

 fractals in chapter 4 and rather large for each basic block of the

 quilts in chapters 1-3.
-You can redefine it to another value (which
+You can set it to another value (which

 must be an exact, positive integer) to suit your own needs.
-Or, you
+For

 example, when defining the basic blocks for quilting, it may make